dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 It should be noted that businesses that deliver goods from abroad in Québec do not have to ask their employees to temporarily self-isolate.

-Individuals who are returning from outside Canada and are in self-isolation at home must abide by the advice indicated below.
+Individuals who are returning from outside Canada and are in self-isolation at home must abide by the advice indicated [here](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/instructions-directives/).

 [Source](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/instructions-directives/#c47680)